danielkuhlen/academicwriting/README.md

 # Academic Writing with Quarto :page_with_curl:

-As a Social Science student, I often felt overwhelmed when organizing my class projects.
 This template aims to help with the process by keeping all files in a clean, organized file structure.
 If you have ever struggled with streamlining your projects, this might help you as well!

 The goal is to provide a comprehensive framework for writing a quantitative article, consolidating all necessary components into a single folder.
 By organizing all writing and analysis in one place, this framework ensures that every part of the manuscript references the same data, allowing for streamlined analysis and a more efficient writing process.